CortexVideoServices/Deploy/README.md

 information (fill sections: `SERVERNAME`, `FULLCHAIN_PEM`, `PRIVKEY_PEM`),
 for example you can see [base.sample-prod.yaml].

-You also need to create the files `server.prod.yaml` and` videoroom.prod.yaml` with your own parameters for connecting to the database `POSTGRES_PASSWORD` and `POSTGRES_DSN`, parameters for connecting to the mailer `MAILER` and JWT key `JWT_SECRET`.
+You also need to create the files `server.prod.yaml` and `videoroom.prod.yaml` with your own parameters for connecting to the database `POSTGRES_PASSWORD` and `POSTGRES_DSN`, parameters for connecting to the mailer `MAILER` and JWT key `JWT_SECRET`, public IP address of server where running `janus-gateway` `PUBLIC_IP`.
 An example of the contents of the files can be found in [server.sample-prod.yaml], [videoroom.sample-prod.yaml].

 The next step is to build images and create network: